Say Chis Breeders and Exotic Cattery

 within the standard without too many extremes.
 Persians should also be heavy boned and short statured without an obvious neck.
 What we endearingly refer to as "Head, shoulders, Knees and toes".

-*Goldens and Silver (Chinchilla) COMING SOON!
+*Goldens and Silver (Chinchilla) COMING IN THE FUTURE!

 Silver & Golden Division: